IITTeaching/cs425-f22-group-16/README.md

 ### Both our app and database is hosted on a raspberry pi server here: http://192.168.0.116:5000/

 ## PRIOR TO USING APP:
-##### The app login functionality will not work without som existing data in the database.
+##### The app login functionality will not work without some already existing data in the database.
 Therefore, here are some SQL queries to get started:

     INSERT INTO branch VALUES ('B01','IL', 'Chicago', 60411);
     INSERT INTO branch VALUES ('B02','IL', 'Chicago', 60411);